duongvinh/HLFSR-SSR/README.md

 This repository contains official pytorch implementation of "Light Field Image Super-Resolution Network via Joint Spatio-Angular and Epipolar Information" submitted in IEEE Transactions on Computational Imaging 2022, by Vinh Van Duong, Thuc Nguyen Huu, Jonghoon Yim, and Byeungwoo Jeon.

 ## News
-[To-do-list]: we would like to integrate our model to [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR), where many SOTA methods have been implemented in a unified framework

 [2022-12-26]: we have updated the pre-trained models and codes.